linchpin/toggle-wpautop/readme.txt

 = Can I disable wpautop completely with this plugin? =

 Right now, no. wpautop is a great filter, and in most cases you should not need it disabled globally.
 However, if there is enough demand for this feature we can add it.

+= Can I set wpautop to default to "off" for new posts.

+Yes.

 == Screenshots ==